wwwted/ndb-cluster-workshop/labs/Lab_4_mon.md

 NDBINFO tables
 ---------------
-Not all tables of the NDBINFO schema will be explained below, we will cover the most frequeltly used ones but all of them are important to understand in a production environment.
+Not all tables in the NDBINFO schema will be explained below, we will cover the most frequeltly used ones but all of them are important to understand in a production environment.

 Start the MySQL client (if you want to see 'help' run `mysql --help`)